 Castleton University is not responsible for problems with email delivered to non-University email accounts.

 Each full-time matriculated student including commuters, is assigned a mailbox in the Campus Center.
-This box assignment will remain unchanged until you graduate from Castleton as long as you are a registered students.
+This box assignment will remain unchanged until you graduate from Castleton as long as you are a registered student.
 If you take a leave of absence, you will be assigned a new box upon your return to Castleton.

 For security reasons you are required to show your ID at the window when picking up packages and checking your box number or combination.
 All packages received for students will be kept for eight (8) weeks.
 Packages not picked up after eight (8) weeks will be returned to sender unless specific arrangements have been made with the Mail Room Supervisor.
 All mail is removed from boxes during semester break and after Commencement.
 First class mail will be forwarded; all other mail will be recycled.

 Never have cash sent through the mail.
 The Mail Room is not responsible for missing cash.
 We suggest a Postal Money Order, check or direct transfer to your bank account.